 materials included a "Certificate of Authenticity."

-The vast majority of the 3,500 people who come to this page throughout the year have one of the high-quality notes printed by ABNCo.
+Approximately 4,000 people come to this page each year.
+The vast majority have one of the high-quality notes printed by ABNCo.
 They are the same

 size as modern U.S. currency.
 The engraving and printing is the same quality as U.S. currency and the paper is somewhat similar.